sarvadhi-snehal/calc/README.md

-# Getting Started with Create React App
+# Getting Started with npm init @vitejs/app

 This project was bootstrapped with [@vitjs/app]
 ## Available Scripts